 grakn/graql console -k yourkeyspace -f academy/short-training/schema.gql

-To check whether it has loaded, open the Graph Visualiser in the correct keyspace and click on the
+To check if the schema load was successful, open the Graph Visualiser in the correct keyspace and click on the

 All Types button.
 It should look like the following: